Upcoming events

 Assignments

 You can adjust the assignments based on the desired learning outcomes of your class.
-This game can include traditional paper/research/thesis-driven writing, journals, and newspaper articles.
+This game can include traditional papers, research, thesis-driven writing, journals, and newspaper articles.
 All roles are required to give formal speeches.

 GAME MATERIALS

-Please Fill out the Permissions Request Form Before Using Reconstruction, 1868 in Your Class!
+Please fill out the Permissions Request Form before using Radical Reconstruction in your class!

 Gamebook